sixtyfive/de_dmg/README.md

 <table><tr><td>After Installation, the DMG layout will _not yet_ be available.
 Logging the user out and back in again _should_ suffice to make it appear, but depending on whether that causes X to restart or not, a reboot _might_ be required.</td></tr></table>

-**Heads up:** _each and every time your system updates the [xkb-data](https://packages.debian.org/search?keywords=xkb-data) package, the files modified by the last of the above commands will have the DMG layout removed from them, and the layout will have to be installed again._ The only way to prevent that would be to get [the dmg partial](linux/symbols/de) included "upstream", that is, by the [XKB-Config](https://www.freedesktop.org/wiki/Software/XKeyboardConfig/Development/) project.
-If anybody feels inclined to working with them on their mailing list, you'd be doing a solid to every user!
+<table><tr><td>**Heads up:** _each and every time your system updates the [xkb-data](https://packages.debian.org/search?keywords=xkb-data) package, the files modified by the last of the above commands will have the DMG layout removed from them, and the layout will have to be installed again._ The only way to prevent that would be to get [the dmg partial](linux/symbols/de) included "upstream", that is, by the [XKB-Config](https://www.freedesktop.org/wiki/Software/XKeyboardConfig/Development/) project.
+If anybody feels inclined to working with them on their mailing list, you'd be doing a solid to every user!</td></tr></table>

 ## Contributing